 You can schedule an appointment by calling or stopping by the office Monday - Friday between 9:00am - 3:30pm.
 Our phone number is (616) 455-8220 and we are located at 1675 Viewpond Drive SE in Kentwood.
 We also accept online appointment requests.

-Dogs must be picked up the same day at 4:00 PM.
-Cats go home the following morning at 7:30 AM.
 Our pick up times allow for the animals to recover from anesthesia and for our vet staff to perform final physical checks before they go home, so we are unable to release animals early.
-We provide aftercare instructions for all pet owners at pick up, so it is necessary for owners to be on time for pick up.
+You will receive an email the day before your appointment with detailed aftercare instructions.

 C-SNIP does not declaw cats.
 If your cat must be declawed, we strongly recommend having the declaw procedure and the spay/neuter surgery performed at the same time at your private veterinarian.